mlgill/mfoutparser/README.md

 demonstration notebook located in the `examples` directory.
 Matplotlib is required if plotting of the data is desired.

-See the `examples` directory for a demonstration Jupyter notebooke and sample input and output files.
+See the `mfoutparser/examples` directory for a demonstration Jupyter notebooke and sample input and output files.